PaulMarisOUMary/ALGOSUP_2022_Project_3_B/Documentation/Functionnal Specs.md

 ## 9. Error reporting and exception handling

 All the project is run with Unit Test (Nunit) to assure that every function is working properly no matter the change we've done.
-We also using Github action. // give more information
+We also using Github action.